 1. Holly Glenn Whitaker – Hip Sobriety

 Holly began blogging when she first decided to get sober in 2012.
 She was a businesswoman in San Francisco who seemed to have it all together.
 She also battled a secret addiction to alcohol, weed, and bulimia.

 While she wanted to get herself into rehab, she couldn’t afford to skip out on her career so decided to take measures into her own hands.
-She ventured the path of self-improvement, coaches, a healthy lifestyle, and personal empowerment.
+She ventured on the path of self-improvement, coaches, a healthy lifestyle, and personal empowerment.
 Eventually, she realized she created the type of sober recovery program that worked for her personal needs.
 Today, she uses these methods to help mentor others on their own recovery paths.

 Holly is the founder of Join Tempest.
-This is an online recovery support and school for those seeking a new approach to personal sobriety.
+This is online recovery support and school for those seeking a new approach to personal sobriety.
 She now spends her career helping people overcome their addiction to drugs and alcohol.
 She is a writer, speaker, and teacher for all who want to learn about addiction and recovery.

 You can find Holly on Instagram at @holly.

 2. Austin Cooper – founder of Sober Evolution